Horseshoe Bay Terminal Infrastructure Project

 Sign up for updates by subscribing to the Stay Informed email list on this page.

-The Horseshoe Bay terminal has been in operation for over 65 years and is one of our oldest and busiest terminals.
+The terminal has been in operation for over 65 years and is one of our oldest and busiest terminals.
 Annually, the terminal serves almost 7 million passengers and over 3 million vehicles travelling to and from Nanaimo, the Sunshine Coast and Bowen Island.
-The terminal is located approximately 20 kilometres west of Vancouver and is the mainland terminus of the Trans-Canada Highway, providing an important link to Vancouver Island and the Sunshine Coast.
-Sign up for updates by subscribing to the Stay Informed email list on this page.

-BC Ferries acknowledges the enduring ancestral connections of coastal First Nations on whose beautiful lands and waters that the company is privileged to operate in every day.
-BC Ferries respectfully acknowledges that Horseshoe Bay is located on the unceded traditional territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.
+BC Ferries respectfully acknowledges that Horseshoe Bay is located on the ancestral territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.

 Project updates